scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Snippet libraries of domain specific software may not be as redundant as they first appear in the age of chatbots.
 The code fragments of domain-specific libraries have a limited presence on GitHub, so they may be underrepresented in large language models.
-In addition, chatbots are desinged to return text rather than code.
+In addition, chatbots are designed to return text rather than code.
 However, *copilot* and *tabnine* were designed for code completion and are good at autosuggesting code fragments.
 Via GhostText, it is possible to run *copilot* or *tabnine* in a text editor while editing Jupyter notebook cells.